caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

 Building
 --------

 Dependency management and artifact building is performed using two scripts in this repository, the :code:`script/bootstrap` script to manage dependencies and the :code:`script/build` script to build the artifacts.
 Both support the :code:`-h` flag to list all available options.
 Each dependency of the :code:`script/bootstrap` script accepts an optional checkout value for the repository it downloads (i.e. hash, commit, branch, tag).
+The exact repositories used for dependencies can be seen by inspecting the script.
 As an example, it may be desirable to use one of the test event branches of the Connected Home IP (Matter) repository which may be more stable.

 ::